Tourism Ireland Star Wars campaign featuring Kerry launched into space | Radio Kerry

 A new Tourism Ireland Star Wars campaign featuring Kerry has been launched into space

-A billboard ad featuring the Wild Atlantic Way has been launched using a weather balloon to celebrate the upcoming release of ‘Star Wars: The Last Jedi’.
+A billboard ad featuring the Wild Atlantic Way and the Skelligs has been launched using a weather balloon to celebrate the upcoming release of ‘Star Wars: The Last Jedi’.

 Meanwhile Ballyferriter is gearing up to host Féile Star Wars next week.

-The Tourism Ireland campaign launched into space features an image of Skellig Michael – Luke Skywalker’s Jedi hide-out Ahch-To.
+The Tourism Ireland campaign launched into space features an image of Sceilig Mhíchíl (Skellig Michael) – Luke Skywalker’s Jedi hide-out in the movie, Ahch-To.

-Tourism Ireland will also photos and a short film on social media to coincide.
+Tourism Ireland will also publish photos and a short film on social media to coincide.

 Across the water on the Dingle Peninsula, Ballyferriter is gearing up to host Féile Star Wars.